tamius-han/ultrawidify/README.md

 ## Known issues

-* Netflix :b:roke in Chrome version, still.
+* Netflix autodetection not working in Chrome, wontfix
+* No UI (not even the extension popup) in Chrome, working on a fix

 ## Plans for the future